 Visit with a native Belizean who makes medicines from plants collected in the jungle.
 Get a close-up view of the process from beginning to end.

 When it comes time to get out and explore, you’ll see why Belize is said to be one of the most breathtaking places on earth.

 Walk through the ancient ruins of the Mayan Empire and learn about the haunting legend of the Stone Woman. $10-$15 dollars (lunch not included), 3-4 hour tour

 Take a guided tropical river adventure up the New River and explore Mayan ruins first hand. $50-$60 (lunch included) Full Day Tour

 Cave’s Branch Outpost

-Open for volunteers in the Cayo and Stann Creek District, Cave’s Branch Adventure Company offers the surreal experience of tubing through a jungle cave and the exhilarating rush of a jungle zipline. $25-$40 depending on activities package
+Open for volunteers in the Cayo and Stann Creek District, Cave’s Branch Adventure Company offers the surreal experience of tubing through a jungle cave and the exhilarating rush of a jungle zipline. $25-$40 (several options)

 Belize’s Barrier Reef